Nathanael-Mariaule/Belgium-immo-price-prediction/README.md

 ## 3/ Improvements:
 Due to lack of time, the following steps remain to do

--test Feature engineering to improve the score of the model.
+- test Feature engineering to improve the score of the model.
--deployment of the model
+- deployment of the model